waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Giovanni Defeated:** Defeated on Rocket Hideout B4F, dropped the Silph Scope.
 - **Rival Pixel Defeated:** Defeated on Pokémon Tower 2F.
 - **PC Glitch Workaround:** Selecting 'Gem's PC' is bugged and unusable.
 The correct and reliable method to access Pokémon Storage is to select 'BILL's PC' from the main menu.
-- **Pokémon Tower 5F Healing Spot (13, 9) is FAKE:** The Channeler offers dialogue but does NOT heal the party.
-It is a one-time purified zone.
+- **Pokémon Tower 5F Healing Spot (13, 9) is a one-time purified zone:** This is a hypothesis.
+The Channeler's healing effect was used once.
+Need to test if it recharges or if it was a one-time event.

 ## Critical Oversights & Lessons
 - **Poké Ball Stock:** I encountered a wild Cubone (a catch target) and had ZERO Poké Balls.
 I must always maintain a healthy stock of Poké Balls to avoid missing rare encounters.
 This was a major failure in preparation.